 James is a qualified accountant and has a background in business consulting and finance.

-Tatevik provides project management support across our innovations programmes and works directly with ventures.
+Tatevik manages the design and delivery of the accelerator and provides project management support across our innovations programmes.

-Her focus is on helping them to refine their products/services and develop their business models.
+Her focus is on helping ventures to refine their products/services and develop their business models.

 Tatevik previously worked for a cultural charitable foundation and has a background in policy and arts.

 Anshu is The Young Foundation’s expert lead on social investment.
 She manages the Young Academy investment fund, helping our high-impact social ventures to access investment and leading on due diligence and portfolio management.

 Anshu has several years’ experience in the social finance sector and previously worked in banking.

 NPC is the Young Academy’s impact partner.
 NPC is a think tank and consultancy that helps our ventures to establish a culture of evidence as they implement and improve their programmes.

 Whole Education is the Young Academy’s education partner.
 Whole Education is a partnership of schools that helps our ventures to increase the impact and effectiveness of their programmes and build links with the education sector.